igortk/balance-service/README.md

 # 📘 Balance Service

-**Balance Service** is a core microservice in the exchange system that manages user balances.
+**Balance Service** is a microservice in the exchange system that manages user balances.
-It listens to order events via **RabbitMQ**, processes them atomically, and updates balances accordingly in the database.
+It listens to order events/requests via **RabbitMQ**, processes them atomically, and updates balances accordingly in the database.

 ---